mdrdannyr/IOTABruteforce/README.md

 ## Number of possibilities for seeds are as follows:

-Each character can be made up from [A-Z9] giving a total count of 27 possibilities for each character.
+Each character can be made up from upper-case letters A-Z and the digit 9 giving a total count of 27 possibilities for each character.

 Total number of seeds are therefore:

                                                  27^N * Y

-N = Numbers of characters missing from the seed and
+N = Numbers of characters missing from the seed;

-Y is equal to the index number of your receiving address.
+Y = Index number of your receiving address.

 ## References: